Tag Archives: Stephen McKinley Henderson

 Troy is an irate man, frequently going on rants about his time playing in the Negro baseball league and complaining about the unfairness of the world, specifically the racial injustice of the time.

-The friction between Troy and Cory is thick as Cory wants to dedicate his life to football, while Troy feels his son will ultimately be disappointed.
-When Troy drops a startling bomb on Rose, their lives are forever changed as they work to mend the damage inflicted between them.
+The friction between Troy and Cory is thick.
+Cory wants to dedicate his life to football, while Troy feels his son will ultimately be disappointed.
+When Troy drops a startling bomb on Rose, their lives are forever changed, and they work to mend the damage inflicted between them.

-The film stays very true to its roots as a stage production, which is good and bad.
+The film stays very true to its roots as a stage production, which is good and evil.

 The film feels like a play, so I fantasized about how good the production would be on the stage rather than on the screen, especially since some actors (Washington and Davis) starred in that version.